 - To check if it is cooked to the perfect consistency, do a spoon test.
 Dip the spoon in the molasses and trace a line across the back of the spoon with your fingertip.
 If the line remains visible, it is cooked perfectly.
 Keep in mind that the molasses will thicken further upon cooling.

-- Remove the pan from the heat and let the pomegranate molasses cool down for 10 minutes.
+- Remove the pan from the heat and let the molasses cool down for 10 minutes.
 Transfer it to a clean glass jar and refrigerate it until use.